 Determination of credit transferability occurs at the time of admission evaluation and decision.
 A listing of the applicant’s courses and credits which are transferable to John Carroll University will be sent to the admitted student shortly after the admission decision has been made.
-All academic petitions of transfer courses for further consideration (i.e., divisional core and/or special designations) must be submitted by the end of the second semester after matriculation in order to be considered.
-Petitions should be submitted (with course descriptions and syllabi) to the chairperson of the University Core Committee.
+All academic petitions of transfer courses for further consideration (i.e.core and/or special designations) must be submitted by the end of the second semester after matriculation in order to be considered.
+Petitions should be submitted (with course descriptions and syllabi) via our Academic Petition form.The Academic Petition form can be accessed through BannerWeb under the Academics tab /Registration and Academic Services page.

 Credit for advanced standing will be accepted from regionally accredited institutions, subject to the following restrictions: